Hardware (character): Skills and abilities

-Curtis Metcalf possesses no superhuman abilities, but possesses genius level intelligence, and is considered one of the most brilliant scientific minds on the planet.
-He has created breakthroughs in metallurgy, computer science, nanotechnology, and plasma weapons.
-Metcalf is also a good hand-to-hand combatant, having been trained by his father in the martial arts.
+Curtis Metcalf possesses no superhuman abilities, but possesses genius-level intelligence and is one of the most brilliant scientific minds on the planet.
+He made critical advancements in metallurgy, computer science, nanotechnology, and plasma weapons.
+Additionally, Metcalf is a skilled hand-to-hand combatant, receiving training from his father in the martial arts.

 Equipment

 Hardware version 2.0 armor

 All of Curtis Metcalf's superhuman abilities derive from his armor.
 It consists of a self-designed metal alloy, is resistant to bullets and energy, increases Hardware's strength via flexible polymers, and can fly via jet boots.
 Furthermore, the armor's helmet includes a spectral scanning unit, a radio receiver, radar, a chemical analyzer, a digital video player/recorder, a translator, and a voice modulator.

 Additional equipment

 Curtis has designed various pieces of equipment to enhance the capabilities of his Hardware armor.
 Many of them are hand-held and can be easily carried on his belt.
 Larger pieces of equipment are mounted on Hardware's helmet, gauntlets and shoulder pads.